drduh/macOS-Security-and-Privacy-Guide/README.md

 # Firmware

-You should check that firmware security settings are set to [Full Security](https://support.apple.com/guide/mac-help/mchl768f7291/mac) to prevent tampering with your OS.
+Validate firmware security settings are set to [Full Security](https://support.apple.com/guide/mac-help/mchl768f7291/mac) to prevent tampering with the system.
 This is the default setting.

 # FileVault

-All Mac models with Apple silicon are encrypted by default.
+All Mac models with Apple silicon encrypt storage by default.
 Enabling [FileVault](https://support.apple.com/guide/mac-help/mh11785/mac) makes it so that you need to enter a password in order to access the data on your drive.
 The EFF has a guide on generating [strong but memorable passwords](https://www.eff.org/dice).

-Your FileVault password also acts as a [firmware password](https://support.apple.com/en-us/102384) that will prevent people that don't know it from booting from anything other than the designated startup disk, accessing [Recovery](https://support.apple.com/guide/mac-help/macos-recovery-a-mac-apple-silicon-mchl82829c17/15.0/mac/15.0#mchl5abfbb29), and [reviving](https://support.apple.com/en-us/108900) it with DFU mode.
+The FileVault password also acts as a [firmware password](https://support.apple.com/en-us/102384) which prevents booting from anything other than the designated startup disk, accessing [Recovery](https://support.apple.com/guide/mac-help/macos-recovery-a-mac-apple-silicon-mchl82829c17/15.0/mac/15.0#mchl5abfbb29), and [reviving](https://support.apple.com/en-us/108900) it with DFU mode.

-FileVault will ask you to set a recovery key in case you forget your password.
+FileVault will ask you to set a recovery key in case you forget the password.
 Keep this key stored somewhere safe.
-You will have the option to use your iCloud account to unlock your disk; however, anyone with access to your iCloud account will be able to unlock it as well.
+You will have the option to use iCloud to unlock the disk; however, anyone with access to this iCloud account will be able to unlock it as well.

 # Lockdown Mode